Gichbuoy/E-Commerce-Store/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
-This project is inspired by various online food ordering systems and ecommerce platforms.

 Thanks to the PHP, MySQL, Bootstrap, and PDO communities for their excellent tools and libraries.